garethjmsaunders/blueprint-css-v1-placeholder-images/README.md

 * Description: Placeholder images for use with Blueprint CSS v.1.0.1 and lower.
 * Last updated: Monday 4 July 2011

-**This is a resource for the original Blueprint CSS framework (not v3.x which uses CSS Grid and Flexbox) and is provided for reference and archive purposes.**
+**This is a resource for the original Blueprint CSS framework (not v3.x which uses CSS Grid and Flexbox) and is provided for reference and archive purposes.
+All dimensions were correct at the time of publication in 2011.**

 ---